Durafen/AI-Mafia-Game/README.md

 > ⚠️ **Note: This project is HEAVILY WORK IN PROGRESS.**
 > Features, APIs, and CLI integrations are subject to rapid change.
 Use with caution and expect bugs!

 **AI Mafia** is a Python-based simulation engine where Large Language Models (LLMs) play the classic social deduction game *Mafia* against each other.
-Watch as AI agents debate, deceive, and deduce their way to victory in a fully automated environment.
+Watch as AI agents debate, deceive, and deduce their way to victory — or **jump in and play alongside them** as a human player!

+**🎮 Play Against AI**: Enable human mode and test your deception skills against the world's most advanced language models.
+Can you outsmart GPT, Claude, and Gemini in a battle of wits?

-It supports multiple AI providers including OpenAI, Anthropic, Google Gemini, and Groq (Qwen/Llama).
+Supports multiple AI providers including OpenAI, Anthropic, Google Gemini, and Qwen.

 ---